micmejia/bible-dump/NKJV/Luke/Luke 19.md

 'For I say to you, that to everyone who has will be given; and from him who does not have, even what he has will be taken away from him.

 ###### 27
-But bring here those enemies of mine, who did not want me to reign over them, and slay _them_ before me.' " ## The Triumphal Entry
+But bring here those enemies of mine, who did not want me to reign over them, and slay them before me.' " ## The Triumphal Entry

 ###### 28
 When He had said this, He went on ahead, going up to Jerusalem.

 ###### 29
-And it came to pass, when He drew near to Bethphage and Bethany, at the mountain called Olivet, _that_ He sent two of His disciples,
+And it came to pass, when He drew near to Bethphage and Bethany, at the mountain called Olivet, that He sent two of His disciples,

 ###### 30
-saying, "Go into the village opposite _you,_ where as you enter you will find a colt tied, on which no one has ever sat.
-Loose it and bring _it here._
+saying, "Go into the village opposite you, where as you enter you will find a colt tied, on which no one has ever sat.
+Loose it and bring it here.

 ###### 31
-And if anyone asks you, 'Why are you loosing _it?_' thus you shall say to him, 'Because the Lord has need of it.' "
+And if anyone asks you, 'Why are you loosing it?' thus you shall say to him, 'Because the Lord has need of it.' "

 ###### 32
-So those who were sent went their way and found _it_ just as He had said to them.
+So those who were sent went their way and found it just as He had said to them.

 ###### 33
 But as they were loosing the colt, the owners of it said to them, "Why are you loosing the colt?"